cloudmesh-project/cloudmesh.ocr/code/ansiblescript/README.md

-This directory contains two playbooks along with all the roles for deploying the project on Chameleon Cloud.
+This directory contains three playbooks along with all the roles for deploying the project on Chameleon Cloud.

-deploy_stack playbook runs:
+deploy_stack playbook:
 - Installs Git, OpenCV
 - Fetches Python codes of OCR.
 - Fetches the dataset on which OCR runs.

-run_ocr playbook runs:
+benchmark playbook:
-- Runs the Python codes.
-- Fetches the resulting files from the remote VMs.
+- Runs the Python codes for benchmarking the accuracy of the algorithm on Chars74k dataset.
+It also fetches the resulting files from the remote VMs.

+ocr playbook:
+- Runs the OCR algorithm on an image file from the web.